Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 • Keep nuts and whole grains in the refrigerator

-• Freeze flours and meals you won’t use within a month
+• Freeze flour and meals you won’t use within a month

 Plan your meals around your bulk purchases.
-If you’ve bought a large quantity of quinoa or beans, incorporate them into your weekly menu to ensure they get used.
+If you’ve bought many quinoa or beans, incorporate them into your weekly menu to ensure they get used.

 Consider splitting large purchases with friends or family if the quantity is too much for your household alone.